JackRossProjects/JackRossProjects/README.md

 -->

 Hi there!
-My name is Jack Ross and I'm a Lambda School Data Science student with a passion for self driving cars, cryptocurrency, skating and snowboarding!
+My name is Jack Ross and I'm a Data Scientist with a passion for self driving cars, cryptocurrency, skating and snowboarding!

 ## Skills